This is How NRI invests in Commercial Real Estate in India.

 - Markets like Noida and Greater Noida are gaining increasing levels of capital inflows from the NRI buyers.

-Thanks to superior infrastructure, Metro Rail connectivity, and proposed international airport.
+Thanks to superior infrastructure, Metro Rail connectivity, and the proposed international airport.

 NRIs mainly prefer to invest in properties located in and around their home state or city.
 The reason is they are more familiar with the territory and also have either family or friends to look after the management and renting aspects.
 However, there are some investors who do foray into other cities as well.